-A father and his son live together in a rooftop apartment.
-They have lived alone for years in their own private world, full of memories and daily rituals. . ..
-See full summary »
+A father and his son live together in a roof-top apartment.
+They have lived alone for years in their own private world, full of memories and daily rites.
+Sometimes they seem like brothers. ...

-A father and his son live together in a rooftop apartment.
-They have lived alone for years in their own private world, full of memories and daily rituals.
+A father and his son live together in a roof-top apartment.
+They have lived alone for years in their own private world, full of memories and daily rites.
 Sometimes they seem like brothers.
 Sometimes even like lovers.
-Following in his father's footsteps, Alexei attends military school.
+Following in his father's path, Aleksei attends military school.
 He likes sports, tends to be irresponsible and has problems with his girlfriend.
-She is jealous of Alexei's close relationship with his father.
-Despite knowing that all sons must one day live their own lives, Alexei is conflicted.
-Alexei's father knows he should maybe accept a better job in another city, maybe search for a new wife.
-But who will ease the pain of Alexei's nightmares?Written by
+She is jealous of Aleksei's close relationship with his father.
+Despite knowing that all sons must one day live their own lives, Aleksei is conflicted; his father knows he should accept a better job in another city, perhaps search for a new wife, but who will ease the pain of Aleksei's nightmares?Written by

 24 of 29 people found this review helpful.

 Was this review helpful to you?